Michael Tsetlin: Editorial and professional roles

 Tsetlin served as a member of the editorial board of the journal *Problems of Information Transmission* («Проблемы передачи информации»), reflecting his respected position within the Soviet scientific community.
 He was also active within the Scientific Council on Cybernetics of the Academy of Sciences of the USSR, where he played a key role in supporting emerging research areas, including structural linguistics and systems theory.

 Character and legacy

-Colleagues remembered Tsetlin for his extraordinary combination of imaginative creativity and intellectual clarity.
+Colleagues remembered Tsetlin for his combination of imaginative creativity and intellectual clarity.
 His formative wartime experiences contributed to a lifelong ethical commitment to addressing real-world problems through science.
 Notably, Tsetlin resisted the lure of abstract mathematical formalism divorced from practical application, advocating instead for science that remained engaged with societal needs.

 Although he died prematurely at the age of 41, Tsetlin's ideas continued to exert influence on subsequent developments in artificial intelligence.
 His research on automata contributed to the posthumous development of the Tsetlin machine, a logical learning framework that integrates automata with propositional logic.